-Mexico: The real estate tax is levied by the Federal District and all states at rates that range from 0.05 percent to 3 percent.
+Mexico: The real estate tax is levied by the Federal District and all states at widely varying rates.
 An average value is calculated for the Federal District.
 The taxable base for the property tax is the cadastral value, which is assumed to equal 50 percent of market value.

-Netherlands: The real estate tax rate for immovable nonresidential property in Amsterdam is 0.27 percent.
+Netherlands: The real estate tax rate for immovable nonresidential property in Amsterdam is 0.33 percent.
 The real estate tax is deductible for corporate income tax purposes.
 The basis for the real estate tax is the property value.
 New Zealand: New Zealand has no real estate tax.